Shifting Security Left with Trend Micro and Snyk

 Managing security means dealing with complexities.
 There’s a lot to learn and follow up on and it’s often time consuming to keep up with this fast-changing world of attacks.

 Currently, there’s too much to check manually.
-For example, installing a single node package manager (NPM) library package may automatically install 100 other packages.
+For example, installing a single node package manager (NPM) library package may automatically instal 100 other packages.
 We can’t expect developers to check the security aspects of the code snippets manually.
-We also can’t expect them to understand the open-source license details of every single package.
-Automating security and license verification relieves developer teams and lets you focus on your job.
+We also can’t expect them to understand the open-source licence details of every single package.
+Automating security and licence verification relieves developer teams and lets you focus on your job.